-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 The chief executive of Britain’s Carillion quit on Monday as the building and support services group warned on full-year profit and said it planed to pull out of three construction markets in the Middle East.
 Carillion shares lost a third of their value in early trading in London.
 The firm, which helps maintain British railways and roads, said a deterioration in cash flows on some construction contracts had forced it take a provision of $1.1-billion.

-Toyota Motor Corp on Monday said it was committed to the ailing U.S. sedan market and that it expected a new model of its Camry, the top-selling passenger car in the United States for decades, to help boost the company’s sales in the segment.
+Toyota Motor Corp. on Monday said it was committed to the ailing U.S. sedan market and that it expected a new model of its Camry, the top-selling passenger car in the United States for decades, to help boost the company’s sales in the segment.
 The auto maker said it was “inconceivable” that mid-size sedans would disappear from the market, and that any move by its rivals to stop selling what was once among the most popular vehicles would allow Toyota to boost its presence.

 More reading: Canadian telecom stocks offer stability at a price